Creating A To Do List In WordPress

 Use Auto Paragraphs

-If enabled, automatic paragraphs are used to display content in to-do list items.
+If enabled, automatic paragraphs are used to display content in your to-do lists.

 Integrate with Post Planner

-If you plan to run a multi-author site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same developer that provides you with a complete WordPress editorial solution …
+If you plan to run a multi-author site or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that provides you with a complete WordPress editorial solution …

-For more information about using this WordPress plugin, visit this site: WordPress Post Planner
+For more details about this WordPress plugin, go here: WordPress Post Planner – WordPress Multi-Author Publishing Plugin

-When you have finished configuring your plugin options, remember to click the ‘Save Changes’ button …
+After configuring your plugin options in this section, click the ‘Save Changes’ button …

 Advanced Settings

-This screen lets you customize your To-Do lists, assign to-do tasks to other users and perform database maintenance tasks.
+In this section you can customize your To Do lists, assign to-do tasks to users and perform database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List